ComeFromTheMars/Common-script-files/README.md

 # Common-script-files
-The warehouse stores some Python script files that may be used in daily Baogong.
+The warehouse stores some Python script files that may be used in daily work.
 Can I give you a star if it helps you?